 One other important aspect to realize here is the way the SEE Client communicates with the server is via a Windows Authentication credential:

 In this example, the "Name" field is for an actual Windows account that exists in the Active Directory.
 The "Password" field corresponds to the password of this user.
-In this case, the user is "samus".
+In this case, the user is "user1".

 When the SEE Client is built, this account is embedded into this account and the communications URL "Server" field is the location where the SEE Client will communicate.
 It will connect to this URL.